alexlafetra/murmur/README.md

 # murmur
- Murmur is a digital instrument built around collective flocking behavior, it gets its name from "murmuration" and the google definition:

  "a soft, indistinct sound made by a person or group of people speaking quietly or at a distance."

+ Murmur is a digital instrument built around collective flocking behavior.
+It gets its name from "murmuration"-- a group of starlings flocking together.

 Within murmur, a community of simulated birds continually update the parameters of a granular sampler engine, synthesizing and recording sound from an audio sample that you feed it.